shawnbrito/Tutorials/README.md

 ![Logic Gates]( /OL-Tutes/gates-git.jpg )

-If you like building logic gates, learn about the BC547 transister and start off by building AND, OR gates.
+If you like building logic gates, learn about the BC547 transistor and start off by building AND, OR gates.

+## Operating Systems
+#### An operating system (OS) is essential system software that manages a computer's hardware and software resources.
+It acts as a bridge between users, application programs, and physical components like the CPU, memory, and storage.
+Common examples include Microsoft Windows, Apple macOS, Linux, Android, and iOS.

+###Core Functions
+- Memory management: Tracks and assigns RAM to active programs safely.
+- Process management: Controls how the CPU handles tasks and switches between them.
+- File management: Organizes, saves, and protects data on storage drives.
+- Device control: Communicates with hardware using specialized drivers.

+###Common Types
+- Desktop OS: Built for personal computers (Windows, macOS, Linux).
+- Mobile OS: Built for smartphones and tablets (Android, iOS).
+- Server OS: Built to manage network traffic and enterprise data (Linux, UNIX).